bsblabs/cf-sample-dashboard/README.md

 Sample Cloud Foundry Service Dashboard
 =================

 This demo illustrates how we can develop a dashboard for a Cloud Foundry service.
 The dashboard interacts with 2 main Cloud Foundry components: the UAA and the Cloud Controller.
 The UAA is used to authenticate the user.
-The authentication is based on OAUTH (SSO mechanism).
+The authentication is based on OAuth2 (SSO mechanism).
 The Cloud Controller (in the scope of a dashboard) is used to to check that the current user can access the current dashboard instance.

 More information:
 * [Cloud Foundry UAA, doc](http://docs.cloudfoundry.org/concepts/architecture/uaa.html)